2023-24 Earth Grant Students

 A man with cropped hair wearing a blue button-down shirt standing in front of a desert canyon

-Kendall Boyd (he/him) is a senior majoring in Sustainable Built Environments, citizen of Navajo Nation, and active service member in the Arizona Army National Guard for the past four years.
+Kendall Boyd (he/him) participated as a senior majoring in Sustainable Built Environments, citizen of Navajo Nation, and active service member in the Arizona Army National Guard for the past four years.
 Through course-based and volunteer projects, Kendall has supported design and beautification efforts at El Pueblo Community Center and El Pueblo Park in Tucson.
-Through Earth Grant, Kendall will be using his graphic design and community engagement skills to support Arizona Department of Forestry and Fire Management's Tree City program.
+Through Earth Grant, Kendall used his graphic design and community engagement skills to support the Arizona Department of Forestry and Fire Management's Tree City program, like the digital resource library he built.
 Kendall aims to pursue a Master's in Architecture following graduation, with the ultimate career goal of improving housing security and sustainable building practices in Navajo communities.

 Image